 CodeTogether is a pair programming tool specifically designed around short organic sessions, like a quick Slack or Hangout call.
 It is highly optimized for coding with participants connecting in from any modern browser and able to have a realtime coding experience even if connecting from the other side of the world.
-Anyone developing in VS Code or Eclipse can start using CodeTogether simply by installing an extension or plugin.
+Anyone developing in VS Code, IntelliJ or Eclipse can start using CodeTogether simply by installing an extension or plugin.

 CodeTogether in Action